fabian-thomas/ParanoidOneDriveBackup/README.md

 ### Windows

-currently not supported as a service (coming soon)
+currently not supported as a service

 ## Configuration